martinloren/HScope/HS 10X/Readme.md

-/*

 Schematic files for HS10X Oscilloscope.

-    Copyright (c) 2016-2020 held jointly by the individual authors.
+These files can be opened with DIYLC editor. <a href="https://github.com/bancika/diy-layout-creator/releases/latest">Click here</a> to get the latest version for all platforms.</a><br>

 This file is part of HScope Project.

-*/